About

 Jake C. Snell, Gianluca Bencomo, Thomas L. Griffiths

-To appear in: Neural Information Processing Systems (NeurIPS) 2024.
+Neural Information Processing Systems (NeurIPS) 2024.

 Implicit Maximum a Posteriori Filtering via Adaptive Optimization